-p.
-38-39 Strategy Delivery
+p.34-36 Delivering on Our Strategy

 The Group's top down approach ensures its performance and strategic objectives (including efficiency objectives) are communicated to all staff through organisation-wide staff meetings, information dissemination via intranet and seasonal team building events.
 We have also established a clear and robust organisation structure that supports our business needs.